 Myatt's Fields Park is consistently voted one of Lambeth's top parks in recognition of its facilities and resources.
 In 2013 it won a highly coveted first prize in the 'Edible London' category in the London in Bloom Award Scheme for the innovative community gardening and food enterprise scheme based in the park.
 In 2018 it secured a 'Bees Needs Award' for its commitment to designing and managing its landscaping and growing areas to benefit pollinators and improve the public's awareness of this critical issue.

-Two new projects include a) extending and improving the depot area , and b) installing floodlights around the existing artificial grass pitch to extend operating hours - both designed to significantly increase the park's use for community and commercial activities and secure its long term sustainability .
+Two new projects include a) extending and improving the depot area, including a new 'People's Shed' training and storage facility, and b) installing floodlights around the existing artificial grass pitch to extend operating hours - both designed to significantly increase the park's use for community and commercial activities and secure its long term sustainability .
 This is a small historical park with a big future!